Car Rental in Puerto Rico is Worth it!

 Logistics of Puerto Rico Car Rental

 Now you’re convinced to get your own wheels, right?
 Lovely.
 So what else do you need to know about car rental in Puerto Rico?
 First, there are a number of rental companies to choose from, all located conveniently in the airport.
+See the affiliate links below for resources, knowing they provide a small commission at no extra cost to you.

 We ended up using CarRentals.co.uk and had a good experience, though Colin was mightily disappointed that I wouldn’t allow him to blow our vacation budget on a red Mustang sports car.
 Our snazzy silver non-Mustang served us just fine, though, thank you very much.